Chandraprakash Umapathy, MDGastroenterology

 Your liver evaluation will take place in San Antonio.
 You’ll participate in several exams and tests over three to four days.
 You won’t need to stay overnight in the hospital between tests.
 If you need help finding accommodations in San Antonio, ask our social worker.
 You must complete the evaluation and testing process to be considered for a liver transplant at University Health.

-Look forward to meeting several members of our supportive care team and liver transplant team to talk about your condition and learn more about the liver transplant program at University Transplant Center.
+Look forward to meeting several members of our supportive care team and liver transplant team to talk about your condition and learn more about the liver transplant program at University Health Transplant Institute.

 Depend on us to perform a series of thorough exams and medical tests.
 Your visits and evaluations will help us learn about your general health and discover other health problems that could affect transplant.